Oskarshamn: Transport

 The rail traffic is today limited to a few passenger trains a day to and from Nässjö and freight trains to and from the harbour.
 There is also a ferry line between the town and Visby on the Swedish island of Gotland.
 Oskarshamn also has its own airport, situated some 11 km to the north of the city centre.
 The connection with Stockholm-Arlanda was closed down on 17 April 2014.
 In May 2014 there was a decision by the municipality to close down the airport totally.
 The nearest other airport is Kalmar Airport, 75 km from Oskarshamn.
 The airport is still used for some general aviation.

 Sports

 IK Oskarshamn is the name of the local ice hockey team.
-The team has played in the highest hockey-league in Sweden, the Swedish Hockey League, since 2019.
+The team played in the highest hockey-league in Sweden, the Swedish Hockey League, from 2019 to 2024.

 Craftstaden IBK is the name of the floorball team which is playing in the division 1-league.
 IFK Oskarshamn and Oskarshamns AIK are two of the towns' soccer teams.
 The latter plays in the division 1-league.

 During 5th to 10 July 2011, Oskarshamn hosted the world championship in offshore powerboat racing.